MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

 :::row-end:::
 :::row:::
   :::column span="4":::

-  3. Choose where to save the passkey and select **Next**.
+  3. Choose where to save the passkey.
 By default, Windows prompts to save the passkey locally if you're using Windows Hello or Windows Hello for Business.
 If you select the option **Use another device**, you can choose to save the passkey on one of the following locations:
   :::column-end:::
 :::row-end:::
 :::row:::